dbip/api-client/README.md

 # api-client

-This is the official supported PHP 7.x client library for the [db-ip.com](https://db-ip.com/) API services.
+This is the officially supported PHP 7.x client library for the [db-ip.com](https://db-ip.com/) API services.

 # Usage